Przesieka, Lower Silesian Voivodeship

 It is 15 minutes drive from the centre of Jelenia Góra (5 minutes drive from Cieplice Spa).
 There is a regular city bus going to Przesieka from Jelenia Góra central train station.
 Several hiking routes to Karkonosze Mountains begin in Przesieka.
-One of the most widely used is a route (2 h walk) to Karkonoska Mountain Pass (Polish "Przełęcz Karkonoska").
-Other popular routes lead to Chojnik Castle (German Kynast) (1 hour walk), and Karpacz (1.5 h walk).
+One of the most widely used is a route (2 h walk) to Przełęcz Karkonoska.
+Other popular routes lead to Chojnik Castle (1 hour walk), and Karpacz (1.5 h walk).
 An interesting place to visit in Przesieka is Podgórna Waterfall (547 m above sea level).

+History

+The area became part of the emerging Polish state in the 10th century.
+Initially it was administratively part of the Wleń castellany.

+During World War II, from 1940, Nazi Germany operated a forced labour camp for Belgian, French and Soviet prisoners of war in the village.
+The POWs were used to build a road towards the Przełęcz Karkonoska, now known as Droga Borowicka ("Borowice Road").
+Poor sanitary and feeding conditions resulted in a high mortality rate, and by early 1942, a typhus epidemic broke out in the camp, and in March 1942, the camp was dissolved and the construction was halted.

+In 1945, the Polish Dolnośląskie Towarzystwo Turystyczno-Krajoznawcze ("Lower Silesian Tourist and Sightseeing Society") was founded in the village, which was merged with the Polish Tourist and Sightseeing Society the following year.